thisaltennakoon/SriLankanPoliticiansSearch/README.md

 Source codes provided in this repository can be used to interact with the elasticsearch cluster installed locally.
 For more details visit [website](https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started-install.html)
 But you can use their cloud deployments to do the same things.
-For more details regarding cloud deployments, visit [youtube](https://www.youtube.com/watch?v=CCTgroOcyfM)
+For more details regarding cloud deployments, visit [Elasticsearch Youtube channel](https://www.youtube.com/watch?v=CCTgroOcyfM)

 Once elasticsearch is install, start elasticsearch cluster on port 9200